nodejs/node-core-utils/docs/git-node.md

 state may have changed.

 Security release commits reject unrelated staged changes before staging their own files.
-Commit or unstage those changes before continuing.
+Commit or unstage those changes before continuing. `--start` refuses to overwrite an existing draft, including one found after switching branches.
+Use `--sync`, `--add-report`, or `--remove-report` to update that release.

 #### Preparing release data without the CLI